tdwg/website/content/pages/community/esp/mineralogy/index.md

 2. A supplemental extension schema to the existing Darwin Core Archive for mineralogical collections

-3. A schema crosswalk between the Mineralogy Collections Extension and EFG standard using the SKOS schema to describe conceptual differences between individual terms.
+3. A schema crosswalk between the Mineralogy Extension and EFG standard using the SKOS schema to describe conceptual differences between individual terms.